 - Raising Rent – Landlords in Minnesota may increase the rent to any amount with a one-month, plus one-day notice but do not have to provide justification.

-- Notice of Entry – Landlords must give their tenants a reasonable amount of notice before entering the unit unless it is an emergency, then no notice is required.
+- Notice of Entry – Landlords must give their tenants a reasonable amount of notice before entering the rental property unless it is an emergency, then no notice is required.